 Thomas Primavera has specialized in hand therapy for over 20 years.
 His experience has been broad; working with severe injuries such as traumatic amputations to intricate tendon transfer surgeries.

-Mel Velsher-Hurd graduated with a Bachelor of Science in human, and went on to complete a Master of Science in Occupational Therapy.
+Mel Velsher-Hurd graduated with a Bachelor of Science in human biology, and went on to complete a Master of Science in Occupational Therapy.
 It was during her time in university that she discovered her passion for hand therapy.
 Mel has experience working with pediatric patients and neurological insult survivors.